Whiteknight/Rosella/libraries/future.md

 attributes and methods to an object of an existing class, without violating encapsulation.

-### Memoize

-The Memoize library adds in functionality to add memoization and caching to subroutines.
-There is a simple version and a version which uses proxies to add more features, but is slower.

 ### Path

 The Path library allows searching of nested aggregates by using path strings.